 Users will be asked to register when visiting the Archives.
 Registration forms can be found at the reference desk.
 The information collected in the forms will not be used for any purpose other than its intended use and in adherence to The United Church of Canada’s privacy statement.

 Users, new and returning, will be asked to fill in a ledger book when visiting the Archives.
 This allows us to track visits to the reading room for security and statistical purposes.

-Users should note that not all material is held onsite.
-Please contact the archives for more information.
+The majority of our audio-visual material is held offsite.
+Please contact the Archives for more information.